 Place all of these sheets in the transparent plastic sleeves of a binder so they’re easy to flip through.

-There are several different ways you could use this Buddy Binder to help students initiate friendships with their classmates, but here’s one:
+There are several different ways you could use this Buddy Binder to help students make new friends with their classmates, but here’s one:

 Once a week, or on a schedule that works for you, invite one student to join you for a special lunch in your classroom.
 (A former colleague called this “Secret Lunch Club.”
 A fun name makes it even more special for the kids.)
 That student will then choose a classmate from the Buddy Binder to eat with you both.